 PhD in Design

-A dynamic speaker and teacher, he enjoys traveling to present hands-on workshops and clinics in the US and around the globe focusing on the overlaps between music, the body, esthetics, performance, and experience.
+A dynamic speaker and teacher, he enjoys traveling to present hands-on workshops and clinics in the US and around the globe focusing on the overlaps between music, design, the body, esthetics, performance, and experience.
 Stephen was a featured speaker at TEDxCMU 2012.

 Neely S. Soma-Deep as a Marker for Idealized Experience.
 Advances in Intelligent Systems and Computing, 2017, Vol 585, pp 127-134, doi: 10.1007/978-3-319-60495-4_14